MofidDev/web-development-course/src/assets/content/html.md

   <title>Sample Document</title>
   ```

-- The title element specifies <mark>the title of this page</mark>.
+- The title element specifies the title of this page.
 This shows up in a couple of places:

   - In the browser title bar or tab
   - Search engines will usually include this in the search results